scoutcleonard/scoutcleonard/README.md

 ### Hey there!

 - 🌱 I’m currently working on my Masters in Environmental Data Science at the Bren School of the Environment at University of California, Santa Barbara.
 - 📚 I’m currently learning RStudio!
 Python!
 GitHub!
-To cook for myself!
+To cook more!
 - 💬 Ask me about child nutrition programs!
 I am passionate about environmental justice; my previous work includes management of urban-food-system-expanding programs in Oakland, California.
 - 📫 How to reach me: scout@bren.ucsb.edu
 - 😄 Pronouns: she/her